MiguelMarcelino/SureThing_Core_Data/README.md

 The *Verifier* should sign his endorsement and produce a `LocationCertificate`.

-## Sent Data

-### Timestamps
-All our requests include timestamps.
-This is so that the verifier can validate the data that is received.
-We chose `EpochTime` as our timestamp type.

-### Location information
-To prove the location, we use latitude and longitude and send the information in a  `LatLng` object.
-The Prover sends its location through the `location` field of the `LocationClaim` message.
-As `LocationEndorsement` messages don't have this field, we use the provided `evidence` field to send the location data.
-The Verifier validates the distances between endorsements and claims using the haversine formula.

-### Message Identification

-All messages have an id field, which is represented by a `string`.
-We chose to use a `UUID` to identify each request, which is converted to a `string`.
-This uuid is useful for the verifier to identify any requests and retrieve them from the database.

 ## VirtualBox VMs Setup
 We chose the `SEED-Ubuntu20.04` VMs to setup our project.
 The configuration settings we used to create our VMs can be found in the `vm_settings` folder.
 To create our network configuration, we first run a script to configure the VM networking rules.
 The command below was run on all VMs and is included in the `setup_script.sh` file: